Arjun-G-04/delta-web-2/README.md

-# delta-web-2
-This is my code for Task 2 of Delta Inductions 2023 (Web development)

 # Live Page
 https://arjun-g-04.github.io/delta-web-2/

 # Normal Mode

-## Status: In progress
+## Status: Completed on May 31st 2023

 - ~Player moves left and right~
 - ~Player can shoot in all directions~